Project: Three States / 2026

 Research Focus

-Each chapter of Harvey’s book follows the orbit of astronauts circling Earth.
-Raik translated this structure into a generative system where gravitational rhythm, sound, and light are choreographed in real time.
+Each chapter of the book follows astronauts circling Earth.
+Raik translated this orbital structure into a generative system where time, sound, and movement are choreographed as continuous spatial phenomena.

 Methodology